Fashion and the Environment – How to Lessen the Load

 Use eco-friendly detergent that is plant-based and is easier on our water filtration systems.
 Read detergent labels to determine which detergent is the least harmful to the environment.
 Or try our DIY laundry detergent recipe!

 Hang dry as much of your laundry as possible.
 If you really can’t break the dryer habit, you can partially dry your clothes and hang them to dry the rest of the way – this will avoid stiffness and major wrinkles, while still reducing your gas and/or electric usage.
-You can throw in an eco-friendly drying ball to speed up the process even further.

 Read how to have a Zero Waste Laundry Routine here.